Carmen Stehle, Year Level Leader

 • When: 16 to 20 September 2024

 • How did I feel about this?
 I was amazed by how many things I learned during my time at the Museum.
 One of the interesting things I learned was that amethyst is a type of quartz and that when a lightning bolt lands on sand, it creates a structure called a quartz lightning bolt.
-William Chew
+James Chew

 Trust For Nature (TFN or Trust) of Castlemaine